 We should never forget the events of 9/11 – but we must learn to differentiate between the perpetrators and their professed faith, between a few extremists and their billion-strong peace-loving counterparts.
 Only then will we do justice to the victims of 9/11 – all of them – and deal a fatal blow to terrorism.

-On the tenth anniversary of 9/11, let this be our vision, let this be our legacy.
+On this anniversary of 9/11, let this be our vision, let this be our legacy.